2018 AWARD WINNERS

 Washington Metro High School Coach of the Year

-Bethesda, Md. -- The DC Touchdown Club presented by Capital Bank N.A. honored one of the best to play the game along with one of the best voices in the game at its fifth annual 3M Awards Dinner on Thursday night before a capacity crowd of more than 300.
+The DC Touchdown Club presented by Capital Bank N.A. enjoyed a beautiful night as it honored a Super Bowl MVP, one of the best broadcasters in the business and one of the most influential college coaches of all-time at its sixth annual 3M Awards Dinner on Thursday night before a capacity crowd of more than 300.

 Those awards highlighted a special evening as guests celebrated the best and brightest players in the Washington area.

-Proceeds from the Dinner will benefit Patriot Point, the 290-acre retreat for recovering service members, their families and caregivers on Maryland’s Eastern Shore.
+Proceeds from the Dinner benefit Patriot Point, the Military Bowl Foundation’s 290-acre retreat for recovering service members, their families and caregivers on Maryland’s Eastern Shore.

-The crowd includes several former Timmie Award winners, retired military personnel, University of Maryland football coach DJ Durkin, University of Virginia assistant football coach Mark Atuaia and several local executives.
+The crowd included several former Timmie Award winners, retired military personnel, University of Maryland football coach DJ Durkin, University of Virginia football coach Bronco Mendenhall, several former Redskins players and local executives.

-After dinner, emcee Doc Walker presented the local high school award winners.
-Lake Braddock running back Lamont Atkins, who is already enrolled at the University of Virginia, was named the Virginia High School Player of the Year.
-Wilson wide receiver Sean Savoy, who has signed with Virginia Tech, was named the D.C.
+After dinner, emcee Doc Walker of The Team 980 presented the local high school award winners.
+Hylton running back Ricky Slade Jr. was named the Virginia High School Player of the Year.
+St. John’s quarterback Kevin Doyle was named the D.C.
 High School Player of the Year.
-Wise quarterback Jabari Laws, who will play at Army West Point, was named the Maryland High School Player of the Year.
-DeMatha’s Elijah Brooks was named the Washington Metro High School Coach of the Year.
+Wise defensive back A.J.
+Lytton was named the Maryland High School Player of the Year.
+Westfield’s Kyle Simmons, who has guided the Bulldogs to three consecutive Virginia 6A state championships, was named the Washington Metro High School Coach of the Year.

 Check out photos from the event on our Facebook Page!